bharvey2023/HeartBeat-Sensor/README.md

 # Heartbeat Sensor Data Collector

 ## Overview
 This project uses an **Arduino-based heartbeat sensor** to measure beats per minute (BPM).
 The data is collected in real-time, processed in Python, and visualized on a graph.
-It also allows comparison of readings with age-based averages, demonstrating **hardware-software integration** and practical data analysis.
+It also allows users to add their measurements to a database, demonstrating **hardware-software integration** with practical data analysis and database managment.

 ## Features
 - Real-time BPM measurement with an Arduino and heartbeat sensor
 - Data cleaning and filtering in Python to remove noise
-- Statistical analysis: average, minimum, maximum BPM
+- Statistical analysis: average and median BPM
 - Graphical visualization of heart rate trends over time
 - Optional save/try-again workflow for user interaction (Feature will be added later)

 ## Tools & Technologies
-- **Programming Languages:** Arduino C, Python
+- **Programming Languages:** Arduino C, Python, SQL
 - **Libraries:** matplotlib, pyserial, time
 - **Development Environments:** Arduino IDE, PyCharm IDE
 - **Hardware:** ELEGOO UNO R3 board with heartbeat sensor